cc-Mehdi/Introduction-to-Network/Contents/11_MAC Addresses.md

 **ARP spoofing**, also known as **ARP cache poisoning** or **ARP poison routing**, is an attack that can be done using tools like [Ettercap](https://github.com/Ettercap/ettercap) or [Cain](https://github.com/xchwarze/Cain) & Abel in which we send falsified ARP messages over a LAN.
 The goal is to associate our MAC address with the IP address of a legitimate device on the company's network, effectively allowing us to intercept traffic intended for the legitimate device.
 For example, this could look like the following:

 ![image](https://github.com/user-attachments/assets/242b6178-5ecd-405b-9994-b55bcad7a5ae)

+The first and fourth lines show us (**10.129.12.100**) sending falsified ARP messages to the target, associating its MAC address with its IP address (**10.129.12.101**).
+The second and third lines show the target sending an ARP request and replying to our MAC address.
+This indicates that we have poisoned the target's ARP cache and that all traffic intended for the target will now be sent to our MAC address.

+We can use ARP poisoning to perform various activities, such as stealing sensitive information, redirecting traffic, or launching MITM attacks.
+However, to protect against ARP spoofing, it is important to use secure network protocols, such as IPSec or SSL, and to implement security measures, such as firewalls and intrusion detection systems.